bjubes/travis-report/README.md

 # Travis Report
-A google chrome extension that shows which environment failed for a github PR.
+A google chrome extension that shows the status of each travis environment for a github PR.

 ##Installation
 1. Install Google Chrome and unzip travis-report